 - 1.25 To determine the accounting procedures and records for the authority.
-Where these are maintained outside the finance service area, the Corporate Director Finance and Resources should consult the member of the Corporate Leadership Team concerned. - 1.26 To arrange for the compilation of all accounts and accounting records under his or her direction.

-- 1.27 To comply with the following principles when allocating accounting duties: - (a) separating the duties of providing information about sums due to or from the authority and calculating, checking and recording these sums from the duty of collecting or disbursing them - (b) employees with the duty of examining or checking the accounts of cash transactions must not themselves be engaged in these transactions. - 1.28 To make proper arrangements for the audit of the authority's accounts in accordance with the Accounts and Audit Regulations 2015. - 1.29 To ensure that all claims for funds including grants are made by the due date. - 1.30 To prepare and publish the audited accounts of the authority for each financial year, in accordance with the statutory timetable. - 1.31 To ensure the proper retention of financial documents in accordance with the requirements set out in the authority's document retention schedule.
+Where these are maintained outside the finance service area, the Director of Finance should consult the member of the Corporate Leadership Team concerned. - 1.26 To arrange for the compilation of all accounts and accounting records under his or her direction. - 1.27 To comply with the following principles when allocating accounting duties: - (a) separating the duties of providing information about sums due to or from the authority and calculating, checking and recording these sums from the duty of collecting or disbursing them - (b) employees with the duty of examining or checking the accounts of cash transactions must not themselves be engaged in these transactions. - 1.28 To make proper arrangements for the audit of the authority's accounts in accordance with the Accounts and Audit Regulations 2015. - 1.29 To ensure that all claims for funds including grants are made by the due date. - 1.30 To prepare and publish the audited accounts of the authority for each financial year, in accordance with the statutory timetable. - 1.31 To ensure the proper retention of financial documents in accordance with the requirements set out in the authority's document retention schedule.

-- 1.32 To consult and obtain the approval of the Corporate Director Finance and Resources before making any changes to accounting records and procedures. - 1.33 To comply with the policies referred to in paragraph 1.38 when allocating accounting duties. - 1.34 To maintain adequate records to provide a management trail leading from the source of income/expenditure through to the accounting statements. - 1.35 To supply information required to enable the statement of accounts to be completed in accordance with guidelines issued by the Corporate Director Finance and Resources.
+- 1.32 To consult and obtain the approval of the Director of Finance before making any changes to accounting records and procedures. - 1.33 To comply with the policies referred to in paragraph 1.38 when allocating accounting duties. - 1.34 To maintain adequate records to provide a management trail leading from the source of income/expenditure through to the accounting statements. - 1.35 To supply information required to enable the statement of accounts to be completed in accordance with guidelines issued by the Director of Finance.